-The first thing that comes to mind when you think of Triple H is probably raw power and incredible strength.
+The first thing that comes to mind when you think of Triple H is likely in-ring ability and his time spent in DX.
 For a man of such size and strength, there is really only one weapon that could complete his appearance and that’s, of course, the sledgehammer.
-He introduced it as a sidekick (sort of) after he was forced to fight two of the dangerous wrestlers out there, Rock and the Undertaker during the 1999 Raw.
+He introduced it as a sidekick (sort of) after he was forced to fight the Rock and the Undertaker on WWE Raw in 1999.
 Ever since that moment, it has become an extension of his hand and his trusty instrument of destruction.
 Over the years, The Game has used it on a number of foes including Ric Flair, John Cena, Kevin Nash, Shawn Michaels and even Mr. McMahon, but the last one finished badly as the sledgehammer broke on McMahon’s back.
-Imagine that!

 Al Snow’s Head

 Of course, the guy who basically introduced props to pro wrestling, Mick Foley, had to rank high on our list with two of his objects being among the most recognizable props ever.
 The first one is Mr. Socko.
-Foley brought us Mr. Socko as a fictional sock puppet belonging to Mankind, his demented, chaotic character Mankind.
-Mr. Socko was so simple and yet so effective as he emphasized Mankind’s madness.
+Foley brought us Mr. Socko as a fictional sock puppet belonging to Mankind, his demented, chaotic character.
+Mr. Socko was so simple and yet so effective as he both mirrored and emphasized Mankind’s madness.
 It was supposed to be a one-time gimmick, but soon became a sensation and people absolutely loved it.
 It became a ritual of putting on the sock before Foley would hit his finishing move, the Mandible Claw.

-Finally, there’s the legendary Undertaker’s urn.
+Finally, there’s the legendary Undertaker urn.
 This magical object was said to be the source of the Undertaker’s power and immortality.
 On screen it was often held by his creepy pale manager Paul Bearer.
-Many other wrestlers attempted to steal it, destroy it, but there was no use.
+Many other wrestlers attempted to steal it, destroy it, but to no avail.
 The Undertaker remained standing.
-The urn also played an important part against the Undertaker when Bearer smashed it against his head during the Boiler Room Brawl.
-Considering Paul is deceased now, the urn seemed to favor the ‘Taker.
+The urn also played an important part against The Undertaker when Bearer smashed it against his head during the Boiler Room Brawl.

 Have a news tip?
 Attended an event and want to send a live report?